Level 2 Geography offers a mixture of Achievement Standards from Geography, Earth & Space Science, Education for Sustainability and/or Textiles.

 Please Note the following:

-- Achievement Standards with (#) in front of GEO, ESS and EfS were offered in GEOS or GEOB hence you would not need to redo these Achievement Standards.
+- Achievement Standards with (#) in front of GEO, ESS were offered in GEOS or GEOB hence you would not need to redo these Achievement Standards.
+You may have started with EfS in GEOB this will be your focus for completion for Term 1.

-- Achievement Standards with two stars (**) contributes to BOTH UE Reading & Writing literacy requirements.
+- Achievement Standards with one start (*) contributes to UE Reading.
+Two stars (**) contribute to BOTH UE Reading & Writing literacy requirements.

 What should I have already achieved?